La mémoire de ma mère

 As always, music is at the heart of it all.
 Much like memory—layered, preserved, interwoven with both logical and serendipitous connections—this new creation explores a wildly eclectic repertoire.
 With their signature flair, L’orchestre d’hommes-orchestres stitches together a patchwork theatre of impulses, embracing our inheritances full-heartedly and toasting what’s to come.

-Performance: Bruno Bouchard, Jasmin Cloutier, Simon Elmaleh, Benoît Fortier, Philippe Lessard-Drolet et Danya Ortmann
+Performance: Bruno Bouchard, Jasmin Cloutier, Simon Elmaleh, Benoît Fortier, Philippe Lessard-Drolet, and Danya Ortmann

-Project supported by Conseil des arts et des lettres du Québec and Entente de développement culturel MCC-Ville de Québec.
+Project supported by Canada Council for the Arts, Conseil des arts et des lettres du Québec and Entente de développement culturel MCC-Ville de Québec.